Skip main navigation

 Note: Z2FDTNDATAQYW2 is CloudFront’s hosted zone ID (constant for all CloudFront distributions).

-DNS propagation took 5 minutes.
+DNS propagation finished quickly.
 HTTPS worked immediately after DNS updated.

 Production Performance Metrics

-After migration, I monitored performance for 30 days.
+After migration, I monitored performance over the following weeks.
 The improvement was dramatic:

 Load Time Comparison